Amoralpa11/SBI-project/README.md

 ## Tutorial

+In the following section we are going to do a little tutorial in order to make the program of easy use and gor the user to get a grasp of all the functionalities it has available .

+### Command line arguments:
+* -i --input: Input a directory containing only the pdb files with the interactions the user wants to process.
+* -v --verbose: Increase output verbosity, by default is is set to False.
+* -k --subunit_limit: Subunit threshold if the protein can theoretically be limitless, by default it is set to False.
+* -opt -- optimization: Indicate if you want to optimize the model, by default it is True.
+* -intensive --intensive: Indicate if you want to find all possible structures or just the first one found, by default it is intensive.
+* -br --break: Indicate if you want to find all possible structures or just the first one.
+If you pass 'all' the program will output all the pairwise interactions found and if you pass 'unique' it will only return one interaction of each type.
+* -clash --clash_parameters: Pass a file with the clash detection parameters, see the manual to see the format of the file.
+Depth, number of atoms clashing, distance...
+*-inter_par, --interaction_parameters: Pass a file with the interection detection parameters, see the manual to see the format of the file: number of residues involved to consider interactions.

+1 Default settings

+With the default settings this program requires an

 # Requirements

 In order to run this package with all its functionalities the user must have several programs:
 * Python 3
 * Python modules